derekhiggins/rhoai-auth-demo/README.md

 Deploys the LlamaStack distribution to OpenShift.
 Creates ConfigMaps from the run configuration, deploys the LlamaStackDistribution resource, creates the route, and waits for the deployment to be ready.

 ### `interactive-demo.py`
-Interactive authentication demo that prompts for user credentials, obtains OAuth tokens from Keycloak, and tests access to various resources based on role and team permissions.
-Demonstrates:
+Interactive authentication demo that obtains OAuth tokens from Keycloak and tests access to various resources based on role and team permissions.

+**Features:**
-o Model access across different providers (vLLM, OpenAI) o File operations (upload, list, delete) o Vector store operations (create, delete)
+o **Flexible Test Selection**: Use `--tests` to run specific test suites (models, files, vectors, mcp, team) o **Token Caching**: Automatically caches and reuses valid tokens (stored in `~/.cache/llamastack-demo/`) o **Non-Interactive Mode**: Use `--user` to skip username prompt, and with cached token, no password prompt either o Model access across different providers (vLLM, OpenAI) o File operations (upload, list, delete) o Vector store operations (create, delete)